jcward/lazy-props/README.md

 In a nutshell
 -------------

-Lazy Props declares and assigns class properties automatically based on constructor and a couple meta tags:
+Lazy Props declares and assigns class properties automatically based on constructor:
 ![less_glue](https://cloud.githubusercontent.com/assets/2192439/13889013/f779165e-ed09-11e5-8ce4-0aa02a190623.jpg)

 Supported metadata tags:
 -------------------------

-All Lazy Props metadata tags go on the class constructor.
-The class itself must be prepended with the `@:build(LazyProps.build())` metadata to invoke the Lazy Props macro.
+Your class(es) must have the `@:build(LazyProps.build())` metadata.
+Then, all Lazy Props metadata tags go on the class constructor.
 See the [example](https://github.com/jcward/lazy-props/blob/master/test/Main.hx).

 ```
 @:prop()